Section Hub

 UK leasehold flat sellers make a small set of recurring mistakes that cost time and money.
 Some are timing or pricing errors; others are industry-side traps with quick sale companies, brokers, and exclusivity contracts.
 This hub covers them all.

-A leasehold lease document and tenancy paperwork on a desk, representing common selling mistakes
+A lease document and supporting paperwork on a desk, representing common selling mistakes

 A Practical Look at the Costly Mistakes

-Most UK leasehold flat sales that go wrong go wrong for the same handful of reasons.
+Most UK leasehold flat sales that go wrong do so for the same handful of reasons.
 Some are timing or pricing errors that any informed seller can avoid.
 Others are industry-side traps: tactics used by parts of the quick sale industry, contract terms that lock sellers in, marketing claims that overstate what is actually deliverable.
-The two categories often combine: a seller in a pricing rush is more likely to accept the first quick sale company offer they receive, sign exclusivity, and discover the offer was inflated only after the sale stalls.
+The two categories often combine: a seller in a rush is more likely to accept the first quick sale company offer they receive and discover the offer was inflated only after the sale stalls.

 This section covers both.
-The deep guides cover specific scenarios in detail (the ten costly mistakes on short lease sales, the mistakes specific to dealing with quick sale companies).
+The deep guides cover specific scenarios in detail (the ten costly mistakes on short lease sales, the eight mistakes on probate flat sales, the eight pricing mistakes when selling a flat, the mistakes specific to dealing with quick sale companies).
 The principles section pulls out the universal lessons that apply across all leasehold sales regardless of route.

 Common mistakes to avoid when selling a leasehold flat: a practical hub of guides and principles